prerna-bhardwaj/Data-Structures/README.md

 e.g. : 6 & -6 = 2 (0000..0010) where 6 = 000000..00110

 - To split a string over '.' - split(".") doesn't work.
 Do split("\\.") instead.

+ - If elements of grid/matrix/array/string are not to be used several times, then alter the position of the element in the grid itself.
+Helps in reducing the space complexity.